njseeto/notes/content/posts/2019-11-19-Command-Line-Basics.md

 There are 7 columns in total, here is what they mean:

 - Access rights
 - Number of hard links.
-This counts the children and parent directories; . and ..
+This counts the children and parent directories.
 - Username of the file’s owner
 - The name of the group that owns the file
 - The size of the file in bytes